 1940s & '50s

-1947: Community leaders from Boys’ Club of Seattle, Seattle Times, and University of Washington, working with Seattle Parks Department, agree to place equipment donated by U.W. for Green Lake Crew in portion of Parks Department Conroy Boathouse (near present-day Green Lake Community Center on northeast corner of lake).
+1947: Community leaders from Boys’ Club of Seattle (now the Wallingford Boys and Girls Club), Seattle Times, and University of Washington, working with Seattle Parks Department, agree to place equipment donated by the UW for Green Lake Crew in a portion of the Parks Department Conroy Boathouse (near present-day Green Lake Community Center on the northeast corner of lake).

 1948: GLC begins on-water operations with Charles Moriarty (UW ‘47) and Frank Cunningham (Harvard ’47, at left) as co-coaches.

 1951: City authorizes construction of new shell house and launch house on southwest corner of the lake, in conjunction with construction of Aqua Theater.

 1952: Contractor for Aqua Theater constructs shell house at southwest corner of the lake.
 Labor and materials donated to the City and valued at $50,000.
 GLC uses Aquatheater showers and locker facilities.

 Young Men’s Business Club of Seattle provides financial support for program.